Spain: expert urges the berry sector to adapt to new consumer models to "be competitive"

 José María O'Kean offered the inaugural lecture at the IV International Congress of Red Fruits, held at the Casa Colón in Huelva, Spain and which was attended by the Regional Minister of Agriculture, Fisheries and Rural Development, Rodrigo Sánchez Haro, among other authorities.

-In this sense, he explained that berry producers must offer "sensations", more than products themselves, since "for the neo-consumer the important thing is not to have things, but to feel them".
-The professor used the strawberry as an example.
-"You have to ask the consumer how they want the strawberry they want to eat to be, and for this we have to have a lot of prior information with the new technologies, otherwise we would be wrong," he said.
+In this sense, he explained that berry producers must offer "sensations", rather than products themselves, since "for the neo consumer the important thing is not to have things, but to feel them."
+The professor gave the strawberry as an example.
+"You have to ask the consumer what they want the strawberry they want to be like, and to do this we have to have a lot of prior information with the new technologies, otherwise we would be wrong," he said.

 INTERNATIONAL MARKETS FOR ENERGY STORAGE